coloshword/ExcelAgent/README.md

 - CryptContext --> handles secure password hashing and verification
     - hashes the password (hash = pwd_context.hash("some password))
     - also verifies against hashes (pwd_context.verify(<user input>, stored_hash))

+- OAuth2PasswordBearer: prepares JWT token authentication

+NEXT:
+add fake db and password functions
+- now we are adding user lookup and authentication functions
+- login flow:
+    - we run authenticate user, which provides a db, username, and password
+    - authenticate_user() calls get_user() which either returns None or
+    a UserInDB object, which is just a Pydantic User object with an extra field hashed_password
+    - if get_user() returns None, then we return False (it doesn't exist)
+    - if user exists, get_user() creates a UserInDB object, using ** to unpack a dictionary.
+Make sure keys match.
+    - the UserInDB object represents the "ground-truth" object of the user's authentication -- it is pulled straight from the db with the hashed_password to create the UserInDB object
+    - returning the UserInDB model, we can now use it as any regular object, in which case we use it to veriy_password by comparing the login provided password with the user's hashed_password
+    - we separate UserInDB and User, as UserInDB is sensitive information, representing the User with the hashed password, while User is just typical information we can display to the frontend.
+If we wanted to send the information to the frontend, all we have to do is cast it to a User and send.

+### jwt's
+- now we add jwt
+    - jwt contains all the user information needed so used by auth
+    - string followed by header.payload.signature
+    - header says algorithmn and token type
+    - payload contains claims (username, exp)
+    - signature is a hash to verify no tampering

+    timeline:
+    - user logs in --> server creates a jwt and sends it to the client
+    - client stores jwt in localStorage or cookie
+    - for all furture requests requiring auth --> client sends JWT in the "Authorization" header
+    - server verifies the signature and reads payload

+    - our function in auth.py server side: creates a jwt token with expiration time expires_delta
+    - we use jose.jwt to encode, using secret_key and algorithmn. secret_key is some string used to encode our data, and is needed to decode the encoded jwt token

+- working on some token validation functions (used to take our jwt and read it essentially)
+    - used to continuously check access
+    - jwt.decode(token) would throw some sort of error if tampered, if the payload is decoded successfully, and you can access the payload for a username, you are good, this is a valid jwt token

+- work on adding the auth endpoint
+- after login, we get a JWT.
+- accessing get_current_user() function requires a JWT token to be given access, otherwise access won't be granted